tararoys/jekyll-now/_posts/2022-2-19-Navigating-around-the-windows-operating-system.md

 title: Getting Started With Navigating the Windows Operating System
 ---

+Learning Talon's magic words for navigating around on the Windows operating system.

 Support ataraxy on ko-fi.com/ataraxy if you can afford the price of a coffee!

 For introductory Talon tutoring and consulting, [scheudule an apointment.](https://calendly.com/tara-roys/60min?month=2022-03) Rates are $50/hr for those whom $50/hr is an snap decision to make and free for those whom it is a hardship.